 Before you know it, the odd email slips through the cracks, and you’re behind on tasks like expense tracking.
 Worse yet, you may drop the ball on 1 or 2 client projects.

 You can quickly solve this problem by hiring an employee to take care of those lower-value tasks that don’t move the needle when it comes to making money.
 Examples include bookkeeping, project management, and administration.

 You can then focus on higher-value tasks like marketing and building client relationships to get more work and referrals.

 Tried-and-True Tips on Hiring Your First Employee

 Who better to provide advice on growing a team than those who’ve been in that position themselves?
-Below is a roundup of tips from small business owners and members of the FreshBooks community, The Owners Club, based on their own experiences in hiring their very first employee.
+Below is a roundup of tips from FreshBooks customers who are also small business owners based on their own experiences in hiring their first employees.